-Incremental snapshot mechanism
+Incremental snapshot

 In this method, two snapshots are compared and only the data that has changed is copied.
-See the following figure.

-- In the preceding figure, Snapshot 1, Snapshot 2, and Snapshot 3 are the first, second, and third snapshots of a disk.
-The file system checks the disk data by blocks.
-When a snapshot is created, only the blocks with changed data are copied to the snapshot.
-In this example: - 1.
-In Snapshot 1, all data on the disk is copied because it is the first disk snapshot. - Snapshot 2 only copies the changed data blocks B1 and C1.
-Data blocks, A and D, are referenced from Snapshot 1. - Snapshot 3 copies the changed data block B2 but references data blocks, A, D, from Snapshot 1, and references C1 from Snapshot 2. - When you roll back the disk to Snapshot 3, blocks A, B2, C1, and D are copied to the disk, to replicate Snapshot 3. - When you delete Snapshot 2, block B1 is deleted, but block C1 is retained because blocks that are referenced by other snapshots cannot be deleted.
-When you roll back a disk to Snapshot 3 , block C1 is recovered.
+As shown in the following figure, Snapshot 1, Snapshot 2, and Snapshot 3 are the first, second, and third snapshots of a disk.
+When a snapshot is created, only the data blocks with changed data are copied to the snapshot.
+In this example:

+- In Snapshot 1, all data on the disk is copied because it is the first snapshot. - Snapshot 2 only copies the changed data blocks B1 and C1.
+Data blocks A and D are referenced from Snapshot 1. - Snapshot 3 copies the changed data block B2, but references data blocks A and D from Snapshot 1, and data block C1 from Snapshot 2. - If you want to roll back the disk to Snapshot 3, the Disk Rollback feature simultaneously copies data blocks A, B2, C1, and D to the disk, thus replicating Snapshot 3.

+• If you delete Snapshot 2, data block B1 is deleted, but data block C1 is retained because data blocks that are referenced by other snapshots cannot be deleted.
+This means that if you roll back a disk to Snapshot 3, data block C1 is recovered.